 The national charity for sports abuse victims – The Offside Trust – estimate that at least 80 sports coaches were convicted of child sexual abuse in the UK over a two year period.

-While these statistics are shocking, an increased awareness of this issue has meant more victims are finding the confidence to come forward and talk to the police.
+While these statistics are shocking, an increased awareness of this issue has meant more victims are finding the confidence to come forward and talk to the police about their own experiences of sports coach abuse.

 People who can prove they have suffered from abuse in sports and youth clubs could be liable for compensation.

-While this cannot change what has happened in the past, the Jordans Solicitors team of abuse lawyers based in Yorkshire will endeavour to recover compensation to allow you to seek the required support to rebuild your life.
+While this cannot change what has happened in the past, our team of expert abuse lawyers based in Yorkshire at Jordans Solicitors will endeavour to recover compensation to allow you to seek the required support to rebuild your life.

-Time limits do apply to abuse claims, so seek advice as soon as you can.
+Time limits do apply to youth club and sports coach abuse claims, so seek advice as soon as you can.
 But you may also be able to claim compensation even if the abuse occurred many years ago.

-The effects of abuse on a child can have far-reaching implications, having an extreme impact on their development as adults and their day-to-day functioning.
+The effects of abuse on a child can have far-reaching implications.
+Sports and youth clubs should be safe places where they can learn and have fun but abuse can have an extreme impact on their development as adults and their day-to-day functioning.

 Our role as abuse solicitors is to support and guide you through the claims process and give advice on the law.